|

 This

-directions, a clear and easy to follow map and notes about the wildlife
+with directions, a clear and easy to follow map and notes about

-you might see on the walk in each of the seasons.
-The walks were compiled
+the wildlife you might see on the walk in each of the seasons.
+The

 There are four walks with distances of between one and six miles.